Strategic and Prospective

 The Comet Gold Project is located 22km southeast of Cue, with excellent access via the sealed Cue–Wondinong Road, which crosses the northern portion of the tenure.
 Several historic mining and station tracks provide good internal access.

-Caprice has commenced early-stage field exploration across its newly acquired Comet Project ground, marking the start of systematic work aimed at confirming, prioritising and progressing multiple target areas.
+Caprice continues early-stage field exploration at Comet, marking the start of systematic work aimed at confirming, prioritising and progressing multiple target areas.
 Initial activities include on-ground reconnaissance and mapping, access assessments, and the establishment of a pipeline of high-quality gold drill targets in preparation for drill testing.

 The Cuddingwarra project is located 540 km north-east of Perth and 10 km west of the town of Cue in Western Australia.
 It resides in the Murchison Greenstone Domain, within the Youanmi Terrane of the Archaean Yilgarn Craton, and is highly prospective for Archaean orogenic gold mineralisation.